msillano/filters_dox/README.md

 2. xmlfilter.java, general purpose, it transforms the XML input using a XSLT stylesheet.
 3. xslt2doxfilter.java special filter for XSLT file and Doxygen.

-For more information download and navigate the doc-code/html  dir, starting from index.html.
+For more information download, unzip and navigate the doc-code/html.zip, starting from index.html.